vaha-b/Python-projects/README.txt

 NOTES:

-EVERYTHING IS SUBDUE TO CHANGES
-PLEASE DO NOTIFY ME IF YOU CAN'T ACCESS ANY OF THE LINKS
+"Python Projects" IS STILL IN DEVELOPMENT - SO EVERYTHING IS PRONE TO CHANGES PLEASE NOTIFY ME IF YOU CAN'T ACCESS ANY OF THE LINKS THE SITE USES IT'S OWN TERMINAL WHICH MEANS, OF COURSE, IN ORDER TO PASS THE STAGE YOU HAVE TO PASS CERTAIN CRITERIAS